 Covid-19 vaccine rollout

-If you’re unsure, contact your local council or have your PA/carers contact their GP surgeries.
+If you are a PA/carer or a care service user and have still not been vaccinated/not had your care team vaccinated, contact your local council or have your PA/carers contact their GP surgeries.

 Covid-19 clinically extremely vulnerable